Share your own creation on our FB page to help bring light to us all!

 We challenge you to create your own lighthouse.

 This can be any medium and any style, kids too!
-Use watercolor, acrylic, pen and paper, sidewalk chalk, etc. Give it a try!
+Use watercolour, acrylic, pen and paper, sidewalk chalk, etc. Give it a try!

-Our Healing Arts Program instructor Leslie Bjur has supplied these three steps to a lighthouse watercolor painting:
+Our Healing Arts Program instructor Leslie Bjur has supplied these three steps to a lighthouse watercolour painting:

 Step 1: a simple composition sketch.

-Step 2: apply the light shades of watercolors to wet paper, do not touch the lighthouse.
+Step 2: apply the light shades of watercolours to wet paper, do not touch the lighthouse.

-Step 3: apply the darker shades of watercolors.
+Step 3: apply the darker shades of watercolours.